 A Rambling Railroad Apartment Straightens Out

-Remodeling for when one room leads to the next, and the next
+Remodeling a railroad apartment, when one room leads to the next (and the next)

 They had sold an apartment that she had loved, and proceeded to buy and move into another that they both really disliked.
 Lavanya, the executive producer for Artifex Productions, a New York City-based production company, decided to give it another try, saying, “We were on the hunt for something like the old place.”

 The renewed search was for a railroad-style layout with distinct spaces that could serve different purposes for home and business activities.
 When she and her partner Regis, who manages an NYC-based restaurant, and Frankie, their 11-year-old Jack Russell terrier, saw it, they knew it was the one.
-They snapped up the place, posted their project onto Sweeten, a free renovation platform connecting homeowners with vetted general contractors, and quickly found a contractor with the chops to help them implement their vision for their unusually-shaped home.
+They snapped up the railroad apartment and posted their project to find a Sweeten contractor to help them implement their vision for their unusually shaped home.

-The long-skinny layout, which was introduced in New York City in the mid-19th century and is also referred to as a “floor-through,” is known for its small, narrow rooms.
-However, with some help, it can become the perfect layout for a couple with at least one work-at-homer.
+The railroad apartment, a long-skinny layout, was introduced in New York City in the mid-19th century.
+The style, also referred to as a “floor-through,” is known for its small, narrow rooms.
+However, with some help, a railroad apartment can become the perfect layout for a couple with at least one work-at-homer.
 Lavanya knew from the first apartment she and her husband had that a long, rambling railroad-style flat could be configured to create a private office for her to work in without feeling like the rest of their home life was overlapping with her space.

 They found their new apartment in South Park Slope, Brooklyn.
 The two-bedroom condo was 700 square feet and, as is typical, stretched from the front of the prewar building, built around 1910, to its rear.
 One thing railroad-style apartments are known for is the immodest “bathtub in the kitchen.”
 Although their new apartment didn’t feature one of those, the overall layout still didn’t fit the couple’s day-to-day needs.